Direct-Assisted Bayesian Unit-Level Modeling for Small Area Estimation of Rare Event Prevalence

 Jon Wakefield, University of Washington, Seattle

 Small area estimation using survey data can be achieved by using either a design-based or a model-based inferential approach.
-With respect to assumptions, design-based direct estimators are generally preferable because of their consistency and asymptotic normality.
-However, when data are sparse at the desired area level, as is often the case when measuring rare events for example, these direct estimators can have extremely large uncertainty, making a model-based approach preferable.
+Design-based direct estimators are generally preferable because of their consistency, asymptotic normality, and reliance on fewer assumptions.
+However, when data are sparse at the desired area level, as is often the case when measuring rare events, these direct estimators can have extremely large uncertainty, making a model-based approach preferable.
 A model-based approach with a random spatial effect borrows information from surrounding areas at the cost of inducing shrinkage towards the local average.
 As a result, estimates may be over-smoothed and inconsistent with design-based estimates at higher area levels when aggregated.
-We propose a unit-level Bayesian model for small area estimation of rare event prevalence which uses design-based direct estimates at a higher area level to increase accuracy, precision, and consistency in aggregation.
-After introducing the model and its implementation, we conduct a simulation study to compare its properties to alternative models and apply it to the estimation of the neonatal mortality rate in Zambia, using 2014 DHS data.
+We propose two unit-level Bayesian models for small area estimation of rare event prevalence which use design-based direct estimates at a higher area level to increase consistency in aggregation.
+This model framework is designed to accommodate sparse data obtained from two-stage stratified cluster sampling, which is particularly relevant to applications in low and middle income countries.
+After introducing the model framework and its implementation, we conduct a simulation study to evaluate its properties and apply it to the estimation of the neonatal mortality rate in Zambia, using 2014 Demographic Health Surveys data.

 Keywords: Small area estimation, Bayesian methods , Spatial Demography